Codey-LAB/WP-AI-HUB/README.md

 **Drop a `.php` file into `/tools/` → it auto-loads and registers itself.
 No config needed.**

+The plugin is intentionally thin — no provider logic, no API keys for LLMs, no model management.
+All of that lives in your hub.
+This plugin just sends requests and renders responses.

 ## Supported Hubs

 Any SSE server exposing: